biopython/biopython.github.io/wiki/Download.md

 `sudo apt-get build-dep python-biopython`

-Note: You may need to additionally install the NumPy package by hand, as an out of date repository may still expect Biopython to use Numeric instead.
+Note: You may need to additionally install the NumPy package by hand, as a very out of date repository may still expect Biopython to use Numeric instead.

 ### Fedora